chiphwang1/helm-oci-django-atp/README.md

 **These steps are automated in this Helm Chart.
 This is to provide guidance to attach your Django applications to an Autonomous Database when creating your container images**.

-The Django Web Framework requires the folloiwng prerequistes to to connect to an Autonomous Database.
+The Django Web Framework requires the following prerequistes to to connect to an Autonomous Database.

 **1. The Oracle instant client needs to be installed on the web Django web server**